Take a deep breath – can you do this without coughing?

 As a result, these communities are subjected to environmental racism in the form of:

-- Air pollution from automobile fumes, smog, soot, oil smoke, ash, and construction dust, etc.
+- Air pollution from automobile fumes, smog, soot, oil smoke, ash, particulate matter, and construction dust, etc.

 - Water pollution where citizens are drinking contaminated water causing hair loss, rash, Legionnaires Disease, and other health problems.

 - Decaying buildings being used as schools, public housing, and work environments that are filled with asbestos or black mold causing lung diseases and other health issues.